neoteric-eu/jenkins-build-per-gitflow-branch/README.md

 - `-DjobPrefix` Prefix name of project jobs to create
 - `-DcreateJobInView` If you want the script to create the job in a view provide the view name here.
 It also supports nested views, just separate them with a slash '/', ex. *view/nestedview*
 - `-DnoDelete` pass this flag with *true* value to avoid removing obsolete jobs (with no corresponding git branch) (optional)
+- `-DshellScriptBeforeJobCreation`pass this flag with the name of the shell script you want to execute under ShellScripts/ before the job is created (optional)
+- `-DshellScriptAfterJobCreation` pass this flag with the name of the shell script you want to execute under ShellScripts/ after the job is created (optional)
+- `-DshellScriptBeforeJobDeletion`pass this flag with the name of the shell script you want to execute under ShellScripts/ before the job is deleted (optional)
+- `-DshellScriptAfterJobDeletion` pass this flag with the name of the shell script you want to execute under ShellScripts/ after the job is deleted (optional)

 Sample parameters configuration:
 ```